We work together with the best doctors in Houston to offer the highest quality care.

 TMJ is the common term used to classify the noise, dysfunction or pain arising from the jaw joints.
 A diagnosis of TMJ Dysfunction includes a wide spectrum of conditions.
 Also, many other conditions can mimic TMJ pain making proper diagnosis critical to successful treatment.
 The initial visit will be a detailed comprehensive look into the entire history of your jaw pain and an in-depth look into your current health status.
 The visit will typically last 90 minutes.
 The pain complex in long-standing conditions commonly involves multiple locations making it important to treat early on when symptoms present.

-At your dry mouth examination, we will evaluate the current volume, function and composition of saliva.
+At your examination, we will evaluate the current volume, function and composition of saliva.
 This information will be used to determine the cause of dryness so we can provide a focused plan to address the issue and track treatment response.
 Saliva is a fluid found in the mouth.
 It is a complex substance that is impossible to duplicate.
 Some functions include:

 - Facilitation of speech